UniMath/agda-unimath/src/foundation/nonsurjective-maps.lagda.md

       H (K ∘ unit-trunc-Prop)
 ```

-### If the domain has decidable existential quantification and the codomain is discrete, then the map is surjective if it is not nonsurjective
+### If the domain has decidable existential quantifications and the codomain is discrete, then the map is surjective if it is not nonsurjective

 ```agda
 module _